nickisobrien/pair-programming-matcher/README.md

 - Click the download button (downward arrow) next to the created client ID to download the credentials.json file.

 That's it!
 Enjoy!

+## Author
+This was written in collaboration with ChatGPT4.0